BergerAPI/cssg/README.md

 # CSSG

 This is a simple Static-Site-Generator and my blog.
-Since I am very creative, I call the SSG "CSSG", dueto it being written in C.
+Since I am very creative, I call the SSG "CSSG", due to it being written in C.

 # Building